CorrCLIP: Reconstructing Patch Correlations in CLIP for Open-Vocabulary Semantic Segmentation: Related Work

-\textbf{Vision-language pre-training.} Vision-language pre-training aims to enable models to learn cross-modal information through weakly supervised training on image-text pairs.
+\textbf{Vision-Language Pre-training.} Vision-language pre-training aims to enable models to learn cross-modal information through weakly supervised training on image-text pairs.
 This pre-training process allows models to understand the associations between images and corresponding texts.
 The performance of early research \cite{oscar, vilbert, unicoder} is constrained by the limited size of datasets.
-Recent studies \cite{clip, align, florence}, which leverage large-scale web data, have resulted in the development of more robust representations.
+Recent studies \cite{clip, align, florence}, which leverage large-scale web data, have developed more robust representations.
 Among these, CLIP \cite{clip} stands out as the most popular vision-language model.
 It employs contrastive learning to align images with corresponding captions, achieving impressive generalization capabilities on unseen data.
-Subsequent research \cite{openclip, metaclip, eva-clip, sigclip, altogether, mode, dfnclip} has further enhanced CLIP by optimizing training data and processes.
+Subsequent research \cite{openclip, metaclip, eva-clip, sigclip, altogether, mode, dfnclip} further enhances CLIP by optimizing training data and processes.

-\textbf{Vision foundation models.} Vision foundation models (VFMs) undergo pre-training on large-scale datasets to capture general feature representations of the visual world.
+\textbf{Vision Foundation Models.} Vision foundation models (VFMs) undergo pre-training on large-scale datasets to capture general feature representations of the visual world.
 VFMs learn rich underlying visual patterns, which can be fine-tuned or directly applied to various visual tasks.
 One type of VFMs is self-supervised models \cite{mae, dino, dinov2, ibot}, which aim to learn general-purpose visual features solely from images.
-Among these, the DINO \cite{dino} algorithm has been shown to produce models that capture explicit details about the semantic layout of an image \cite{register, lost}.
-Another type of VFMs is SAM \cite{sam} series, designed for general image segmentation.
-SAM has demonstrated impressive zero-shot, class-agnostic segmentation capabilities.
+Among these, the DINO \cite{dino} model shows the power to capture the semantic layout of images \cite{register, lost}.
+Another type of VFMs is the SAM \cite{sam} series, demonstrating impressive zero-shot, class-agnostic segmentation capabilities.
 Recent advancements have focused on improving the quality of the generated masks \cite{segment-hq, huang2024hrsam} and enhancing efficiency to enable broader applications in real-world and mobile scenarios \cite{efficientsam, fasterSAM, zhao2023fast, zhou2023edgesam, zhang2024efficientvit, sam2}.
-By utilizing SAM's exceptional segmentation capabilities, we can precisely define the scope of patch interactions within CLIP.
+We capitalize on the strong generalization of SAM and DINO to effectively reduce inter-class correlations.